hoangbao1010/atevn/wp-content/plugins/siteorigin-panels/readme.txt

 == SiteOrigin Premium ==

 [SiteOrigin Premium](https://siteorigin.com/downloads/premium/) enhances Page Builder with a vast array of additional features and settings.
-Take your layouts to the next level.
+Take your layouts to the next level with SiteOrigin Premium addons.

-SiteOrigin Premium also includes access to our next-level email support service, perfect for those times when you need fast and effective technical support.
+SiteOrigin Premium includes access to our professional email support service, perfect for those times when you need fast and effective technical support.
+We're standing by to assist you in any way we can.

 == Changelog ==

+= 2.12.5 - 17 June 2021 =
+* Modern Parallax: Use the image attachment if available.
+* Modern Parallax: Prevent possible container overflow using CSS.
+* Live Editor: Minor button alignment improvements.
+* Developer: ACF compatibility - use `panelsopen` for more consistent loading.
+* Developer: ACF compatibility - added a check to ensure instance ACF data exists.
+* Developer: Fixed `siteorigin_panels_row_column_count_input` filter.

 = 2.12.4 - 04 June 2021 =
 * Restored Tablet Layout row collapse.